 1. Because Adam meets and talks with God (Gen 2:15-17),

 was man created for the purpose of providing fellowship for God?
 Consult Job 41:11;

-John 17:5, 24;
+John 17:5, 24; Acts 17:24-25.

 It has been implied that God created man for fellowship; however, God did not need to create man nor

 is He dependent on creation to be completely happy or completely fulfilled.
 God already had perfect love, fellowship and

-communication for all eternity.
+communication for all eternity within the Trinity.

 glory between the Father and the Son before creation.

 communication between the Father and the Son before creation.

 No one contributed anything to God that did not first come from God

+(Job 41:11).
 God does not need anything from human beings

 God is a distinctly unique being.
 Not only does He not need creation for anything, He could

 not need creation for anything.
 God is absolutely independent and self-sufficient.